 The Johns Hopkins School of Education charge $40,000 in tuition, which is paid in four equal $10,000 installments over the two years of the master’s program.
 Tuition is billed during the fall and spring semesters of the residency year (Program Year 1) and Fellows year 1 (Program Year 2).
 It is the student’s responsibility to resolve any tuition balances or concerns before the beginning of the next semester.
-Failure to do so can lead to a registration hold preventing a participant from registering for upcoming coursework.
+Failure to do so will lead to a registration hold preventing a participant from registering for upcoming coursework.
 Tuition payment questions can be addressed by contacting the Johns Hopkins School of Education’s Office of Student Accounts.

 Students who officially withdraw from the program during the semester will receive a tuition refund determined by how much of the semester has been completed as of the Office of the Registrar receives the official Add/Drop Form (see also “Dropping/Withdrawing from a Course”).
-Please note that any tuition refund owed to the participant will be used to offset any financial aid liability (see also Financial Aid Information below).
+Please note that any tuition refund owed to the participant will be used to offset any financial aid liability (see also Financial Aid Information).
 For further information on refunds, please refer to: https://education.jhu.edu/student-resources/student-accounts/refund-policies/.

 FINANCIAL AID INFORMATION